Announcement: New Prayer Books Available

 Without further ado, let's get to reading the article!

-And if you want to wear a sacred symbol of the archangels, we share with you all the pieces exclusively available in the jewelry store by clicking just below:
+And if you wish to wear a sacred symbol of the archangels, we share with you all the pieces exclusively available in the jewelry store by clicking just below:

 What exactly is Mont Saint Michel?

-Located more precisely between Granville and Cancale in the Manche, Mont Saint Michel is a small islet decorated with a historical monument and surrounded by a bay.
-When it is the high marsh, it is surrounded by water and during the low marsh periods, it is possible to go there on foot.
+Located more precisely between Granville and Cancale in the Manche department, Mont Saint Michel is a small islet adorned with a historic monument and surrounded by a bay.
+When it is the high marsh, it is surrounded by water, and during the low marsh periods, it is possible to walk there.

 It should be noted that this bay is also a natural site par excellence.
-Several species of marine plants and animals live there.
+Several marine plant and animal species live there.

-On this mountain sits an abbey, which is a true masterpiece testifying to the architectural know-how of the medieval period.
+On this hill sits an abbey, which is a true masterpiece testifying to the architectural know-how of the medieval period.
 It is also one of the most prestigious religious buildings in France.
 It was the home of medieval monks who were attracted by the maritime environment.
 It was Aubert, a bishop of Avranches, who is said to have founded a sanctuary on Mont-Tombe in 708 following three successive apparitions of the archangel Saint Michael .
-Over the centuries, buildings have been erected on this site and the whole has become a site par excellence which overlooks the immensity of the bay.
+Over the centuries, buildings were erected on this site and the whole became a site par excellence overlooking the immensity of the bay.
 The abbey, however, represents the highlight of the visit.

-Mont Saint Michel is a rocky islet that transforms into a small rocky island during the period of high marshes.
-It is located in the Avranchin region, east of the mouth of the Couesnon.
+Mont Saint Michel is a rocky islet that transforms into a small rocky island during the high marsh period.
+It is located in the Avranchin region, east of the mouth of the Couesnon River.

 This granite point has a circumference of 960 meters and an altitude of 92 meters above a sandy plain.

-According to Edouard Le Héricher, Mont Saint Michel is a sort of circular mountain which collapses under the monumental pyramid which crowns it.
+According to Edouard Le Héricher, Mont Saint Michel is a sort of circular mountain which sinks beneath the monumental pyramid which crowns it.

 Mont Saint Michel: 13 centuries of history!

 Mont Saint Michel, in addition to being a particularly interesting tourist site, is also a place of history and legend .
 It now accumulates 13 centuries of history.
 The life of this place is marked mainly by legends, wars and the talent of its architects.
-So many elements that have made it an essential monument, the most popular in its region.
+All these elements have made it an essential monument, the most popular in its region.

 unusual-place-mont-saint-michel

-It was in 708 that the construction of the Mont began.
+It was in 708 that the construction of the Mount began.
 According to legend, Aubert, the Bishop of Avranches, had visions of the Archangel Saint Michael .
 The latter ordered Aubert to build a building in his honor.
-The Bishop did nothing until the Archangel reappeared to him on two other occasions.
+The Bishop did nothing until the archangel reappeared to him on two more occasions.
 He even drew a hole in the Bishop's skull to show him his power.
 It was after this that the Bishop began to build an oratory on the place called Mont Tombe.
-The place was not yet inhabited until 966, the year in which the Duke of Normandy Richard I brought Benedictine monks to live there.
-It was these monks who then built the pre-Romanesque church Notre Dame Sous Terre shortly before the year 1000.
-The sanctuary was then transformed into an abbey and in the 11th century, the abbey church was built at the tip of the rock, resting on a set of crypts.
+The place was not yet inhabited until 966, the year in which the Duke of Normandy Richard I put Benedictine monks to live there.
+It was these monks who then built the pre-Romanesque church of Notre Dame Sous Terre shortly before the year 1000.
+The sanctuary was then transformed into an abbey and in the 11th century, the abbey church was erected at the tip of the rock, leaning on a set of crypts.

-Very quickly, Mont-Saint-Michel became an important destination for pilgrimages.
-It also became a high place of medieval culture.
-It is still possible to find the works of Benedictines and the relics of Saint-Michel there.
-They contributed to the spiritual and economic development of this site.
+Mont-Saint-Michel quickly became an important pilgrimage destination.
+It also became a center of medieval culture.
+Benedictine monasteries and relics of Saint Michael can still be found there.
+They contributed to the spiritual and economic development of the site.

 When the abbey was transformed into a fortress

 In the heart of the Middle Ages, wars broke out all over France.
-It was more precisely in the middle of the 12th century that Normandy was annexed by the King of France, Philippe Auguste.
-The king's allies, the Bretons of Guy de Thouars, raised an army to attack the inhabitants of Mont-Saint-Michel.
-The villagers were killed and the Mont was burned.
-To make up for this dramatic period, Philippe Auguste ordered the construction of the Merveille.
-It consists of two three-storey buildings, dominated by a cloister and a refectory.
+It was more precisely in the mid-12th century that Normandy was annexed by the French King Philip Augustus.
+The king's allies, consisting of the Bretons of Guy de Thouars, raised an army to attack the inhabitants of Mont-Saint-Michel.
+The villagers were killed and the mountain was burned.
+To make up for this dramatic period, Philip Augustus ordered the construction of the Merveille.
+It consists of two three-story buildings, dominated by a cloister and a refectory.
 The work was completed in 1228.
-It represents the most attractive ornament of the abbey's architecture.
-As it is built on difficult terrain, it attests to the genius of the builders of the time.
+It represents the most attractive architectural feature of the abbey.
+Built on difficult terrain, it attests to the genius of the builders of the time.

 At the start of the Hundred Years' War between the French and the English in the 14th century, Mont Saint Michel became the fortress of the Duchy of Normandy.
-A wall consisting of 7 towers and 3 gates was erected.
-This allowed the protection of the Mont when in 1415, the English decimated the French army and annexed Normandy.
+A wall consisting of seven towers and three gates was erected.
+This protected the Mount when, in 1415, the English decimated the French army and annexed Normandy.
 Their attacks were in vain.
-Thanks to this victory, the legend of the Mont became even more famous.
-Pilgrims increasingly visited the place to honor the Archangel Saint Michael who had become the defender of the kingdom.
-The war still left its mark on the Mont.
-In 1421, the Romanesque choir of the church fell and several years later, it was replaced by an illustrious Gothic choir.
+Thanks to this victory, the legend of the Mount became even more famous.
+Pilgrims increasingly visited the site to honor the Archangel Saint Michael, who had become the defender of the kingdom.
+The war, however, left its mark on the Mount.
+In 1421, the church 's Romanesque choir collapsed, and several years later, it was replaced by an illustrious Gothic choir.

 When the abbey turned into a prison

-The years passed and it was Louis XI who was the King of France.
-He personally appointed the new abbot who would have to administer the Mount.
-It gradually lost its religious interest and the number of pilgrims who came there decreased.
-It was only in 1622 that monastic activity was revived by the arrival of Benedictines from the congregation of Saint Maur .
-But due to lack of maintenance, the buildings lost their beautiful appearance of yesteryear.
-They were then used as a prison by several kings of France.
-It was built "Bastille des mers".
+As the years passed, Louis XI became King of France.
+He personally appointed a new abbot to administer the Mount.
+It gradually lost its religious significance, and the number of pilgrims coming there decreased.
+It was only in 1622 that monastic activity was revived by the arrival of Benedictines from the Congregation of Saint Maur .
+But due to lack of maintenance, the buildings lost their former beauty.
+They were then used as a prison by several French kings.
+The "Bastille of the Seas" was built.

-Driven out by the Revolution, which declared the Church's properties to be "national property", in 1791, the Benedictines abandoned the place.
-Mont Saint Michel then took the name "Mont Libre".
+Driven out by the Revolution, which declared the Church's properties "national property," in 1791, the Benedictines abandoned the site.
+Mont Saint Michel then took the name "Mont Libre."
 It became a place to intern refractory priests before becoming a prison.
-After falling into disrepair despite the fires, the place completely sank into oblivion around 1863.
+After falling into disrepair despite fires, the site fell completely into oblivion around 1863.

 When the abbey rises from its ashes

 Mont Saint Michel has undergone a very slow renaissance.
-It should be noted that all its bells have been destroyed except one, the "mist bell".
+It should be noted that all of its bells were destroyed except for one, the "mist bell."
 At the time, it served as a guide for fishermen.

-We had to wait until 1897 to see the famous statue of the Archangel Saint Michael. slaying the dragon.
-It is much more than a simple decorative element placed on the spire of the abbey.
+We had to wait until 1897 to see the famous statue of the Archangel Saint Michael slaying the dragon.
+It is much more than a simple decorative element placed on the abbey spire.
 It is, in fact, a lightning rod.
-It was built by Emmanuel Frémiet .
+Emmanuel Frémiet built it.

 In 1966, a small community of monks under the direction of Father Bruno de Senneville, a monk from Bec-Hellouin, resumed life on the Mount.

-In 1969, worship was restored in the abbey church and from 2001, the Monastic Fraternities of Jerusalem took over the management of worship times after the departure of the Benedictine community.
-Their vocation is "in the heart of cities, in the heart of God".
+In 1969, worship was restored in the abbey church, and from 2001, the Monastic Fraternities of Jerusalem took over the management of worship services after the departure of the Benedictine community.
+Their vocation is "in the heart of cities, in the heart of God."

 The mountain so far!

-Threatening the bay despite its silting up, the dike leading to the Mont was transformed into a footbridge in 2015.
-Cars cannot pass there to protect the maritime character of the Mont.
+Threatening the bay despite its silting, the dike leading to the Mount was transformed into a footbridge in 2015.
+Cars cannot pass over it to protect the maritime character of the Mount.

-This place has shops and restaurants that are open to visitors.
-Among the most famous establishments in this place is the Auberge de la Mère Poulard.
-This restaurant has a worldwide reputation thanks to its famous omelette.
-The history of this hotel-restaurant is linked to the history of the Mont itself.
+This area has shops and restaurants that are open to visitors.
+Among the most famous establishments in this area is the Auberge de la Mère Poulard.
+This restaurant is world-renowned for its famous omelet.
+The history of this hotel-restaurant is linked to the history of the mountain itself.

 Take a tour of Mont Saint Michel